 To make the plane on time, I planned to drive Rhett into the local truck weigh station early in the morning.
 I’d weigh the truck and trailer with him in it, then return after unloading him.

 The weight of the full rig when empty would give me the number to subract to achieve an accurate weight measurement at exactly three years of age.
 Pretty simple.

-Rhett’s massive horns were already wider than a double bed so our cutom-sized trailer was also custom painted to match the scheme of my truck, giving it the effect of a small locomotive coming down the road.
+Rhett’s massive horns were already wider than a double bed.
+Our custom-sized wide trailer was also custom painted to match my truck.
+We looked like a locomotive coming down the road.

 I marveled at the beauty of his body composition and his peaceful hand-fed nature in this tranquil pastoral setting.
 I hitched up the trailer and we drove into town.

 The weigh station was empty at this early hour.